Cognigy/Documentation/docs/en/docs/ai/handover-providers/chatwoot-handover.md

 - You need two IDs that are listed in the Chatwoot address line:

     - **Account ID** is a unique number for you as the user.
-    - **Inbox ID** is not unique and will be created newly with every new channel.
+    - **Inbox ID** is not unique and will be created newly with every new channel.<br>
     Both IDs are required to use the new Inbox channel.
 You can find them in your Chatwoot URL.
 For example, `https://app.chatwoot.com/app/account/6607/inbox/5446`, where the Account ID is `6607` and the Inbox ID is `5446`.

 ### Agents in Chatwoot